kubermatic/kubermatic/docs/proposals/kubelb.md

 The overall implementation contains two different parts:

-**Agent**: Controller which is deployed in every tenant cluster.
+**Agent**: Controller which is deployed in every user cluster.
 It watches for Services, Ingress resources and node changes.
 Updates or Creates a CRD inside the load balancing Cluster accordingly.

 **Manager**: Controller which is responsible for deploying and configuring the resources needed inside the load balancer cluster.
 Watcher for it's CRD which describes the load balancing endpoints and settings.